strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 ```

 Now you can use the `approve` annotation to apply the generated proposal.
-If the `strimzi.io/rebalance-auto-approval` is specified and set to `true`, the cluster operator will approve the proposal automatically by annotating the KafkaRebalance custom resource with the `strimzi.io/rebalance=approve annotation`.
+If the `strimzi.io/rebalance-auto-approval` annotation is set to `true` in the `KafkaRebalance` resource, the Cluster Operator will approve the proposal automatically.

-After the rebalance is complete, use the `kafka-log-dirs.sh` tool again to verify that the data has been moved.
+After the rebalance is complete, we use the `kafka-log-dirs.sh` tool again to verify that the data has been moved.
 ```shell
 kubectl -n myproject run my-pod -ti --image=quay.io/strimzi/kafka:0.45.0-kafka-3.9.0 --rm=true --restart=Never -- bin/kafka-log-dirs.sh --describe --bootstrap-server my-cluster-kafka-bootstrap:9092  --broker-list 3,4,5 --topic-list my-topic
  ```